-Consumers benefitted nearly $1.5 billion from the ACA's medical loss ratio rule in 2011December 5th, 2012 in Health /
+Consumers benefitted nearly $1.5 billion from the ACA's medical loss ratio rule in 2011December 5, 2012 in Medicine & Health / Health

 Consumers saw nearly $1.5 billion in insurer rebates and overhead cost savings in 2011, due to the Affordable Care Act's medical loss ratio provision requiring health insurers to spend at least 80 percent of premium dollars on health care or quality improvement activities or pay a rebate to their customers, according to a new Commonwealth Fund report.
 Consumers with individual policies saw substantially reduced premiums when insurers reduced both administrative costs and profits to meet the new standards.
 While insurers in the small- and large-group markets achieved lower administrative costs, not all of these savings were passed on to employers and consumers, as many insurers increased profits in these markets.